BlackDice/scent/readme.md

 	npm install -S scent
 ```

 In any environment supporting CommonJS modules, you can just use `require('scent')` to access framework stored in the _lib_ folder.
+In case you want to use ES6 compatible sources or perhaphs use your own transpiler, simply do `require('scent/es6')` instead.

 ### Browser support